 What is Seasonal Allocation?

 Seasonal allocation is the process of distributing inventory based on seasonal demand patterns.
 It involves forecasting demand, planning inventory levels, developing an allocation strategy, executing the allocation, and monitoring performance.
-The goal is to ensure that the right products are available in the right places during peak demand seasons, optimizing sales and minimizing excess inventory.
+The goal is to ensure that the right products are available in the right places during peak demand seasons, optimising sales and minimising excess inventory.

 How Seasonal Allocation works

-- Demand Forecasting: Analyze historical data, market trends, and customer insights to forecast the expected demand for specific products during seasonal periods.
+- Demand Forecasting: Analyse historical data, market trends, and customer insights to forecast the expected demand for specific products during seasonal periods.

 - Inventory Planning: Determine the optimal stock levels for each location or channel to meet the anticipated seasonal demand, considering lead time, availability, and storage capacity.

 - Allocation Strategy: Develop a strategy for distributing inventory across locations or channels based on factors such as geographic demand variations, customer preferences, sales performance, and store capabilities.